jpswade/jpswade.github.io/_posts/2015-05-15-how-to-install-mongodb-on-centos-6-with-cpanel.md

 > #EOF

-That&#8217;s it, MongoDB is installed!
+That's it, MongoDB is installed!

-Assuming you want to use MongoDB with PHP, here&#8217;s what you need next:
+Assuming you want to use MongoDB with PHP, here's what you need next:

 > pecl install mongo

-Once completed that&#8217;s it, you&#8217;re all set to go.
+Once completed that's it, you're all set to go.

-In PHP, you&#8217;re then able to do things like this:
+In PHP, you're then able to do things like this:

 > <?php
 >